MausGames/core-engine/README.md

 ## Notes

 - Please understand that pull requests are currently not accepted, as this engine is mainly a public personal project and learning experience.
-- Some code changes are not yet available as they are still work-in-progress or confidental.
+- Some code changes are not yet available as they are still work-in-progress or confidential.
 There is no guarantee that everything will always work out-of-the-box on other peoples machines.
 - Pre-built dependencies can be downloaded with the **complete_repository.bat/.sh** script or manually built from the **Core Library** repository ([GitHub](https://github.com/MausGames/core-library), [GitLab](https://gitlab.com/MausGames/core-library)).
 - If you have any questions, please feel free to open an issue or [contact me](https://www.maus-games.at/) directly.